neatudarius/beman/docs/BEMAN_STANDARD.md

 Bad examples: `smartpointer` or `optional26`.

-**[REPOSITORY.CODEOWNERS]** REQUIREMENT: There must be a `.github/CODEOWNERS` file with a relevant set of codeowners, starting with local codeowners and ending with [@bemanproject/default-codeowners](https://github.com/orgs/bemanproject/teams/default-codeowners) (to speed up code review).
+**[REPOSITORY.CODEOWNERS]** REQUIREMENT: There must be a `.github/CODEOWNERS` file with a relevant set of codeowners, starting with the local codeowners and ending with [@bemanproject/default-codeowners](https://github.com/orgs/bemanproject/teams/default-codeowners) (to speed up code review).
 Please check [exemplar: CODEOWNERS](https://github.com/bemanproject/exemplar/blob/main/.github/CODEOWNERS).

 **[REPOSITORY.DISALLOW_GIT_SUBMODULES]** RECOMMENDATION: The repository should not use git submodules.
 Check `CMAKE.USE_FIND_PACKAGE` for alternatives.